UCSBCarpentry/2022-04-11-ucsb-r-geospatial/setup.md

 # Overview

 This workshop is designed to be run on your local machine.
 First, you will need to download the data we use in the workshop.
 Then, you need to set up your machine to analyze and process geospatial data.
-We provide instructions below to either install all components manually.
+We provide instructions below to either install all components manually. <strong>If applicable:  before you install the software, <strong>please log out of any external drives (e.g. google drive, onedrive, dropbox, etc.) on your device.</strong>

+After you have finished installing the data and software: To check that you have everything configured correctly, and that you are prepared for the workshop, please download this [zip archive](https://drive.google.com/file/d/19y6-R_mob8Nij-ItWW5Iaf7ulvqFVP_w/view?usp=sharing).
+Extract the files to your local computer.
+RESTART RStudio.
+Doubleclick on InstallTest.r

 ## Data